AmpersandJS/ampersand-model/README.md

 ## Changelog

+ - 1.4.0 - Find/fix performance bottleneck.
+Significantly faster to instantiate larger numbers of models now.
+ - 1.3.0 - Fix bug where session props were included in `.save()`
  - 1.2.0 - Make it possible to overwrite or extend data types.
  - 1.0.0 - Switching from `extend()` to `define()` pattern for building a model definition.